 As for convenience, the Grizzly has a bit of an edge over the Yeti 45 because size wise they’re almost dead even, but the Grizzly is cheaper.
 However the Pelican has them both beat since it’s got enough space but isn’t excessively heavy.
 There’s also the fact that it is several dollars cheaper yet is just as durable.

 When it comes to performance, the Yeti and Grizzly work well but the Pelican offers more value for your money.
 Yes it’s cheaper than the other two but more than that the Pelican performs better when it comes to preserving the ice block.
 If you go out camping during springtime, expect the ice block on the Pelican to last 6 to 8 days whereas with the Grizzly and Yeti it’s around 5 to 7 days only.
-The cooler doesn’t just longer but does a better job keeping beer and other beverages cooler than a typical boat refrigerator.
+The cooler doesn’t just keep cool longer but does a better job keeping beer and other beverages cooler than a typical boat refrigerator.

 Going back to the Pelican’s performance, by day 5 all the ice had turned to water but the block held steady.
 But if you add more cubes to the block it’s going to last for up to 10 days.
 You can do the same with the Yeti and Grizzly, but what we noticed is that the blocks there simply don’t last as long.